 Before returning to Melbourne, I was a data scientist at MCON group based in Shanghai where I was responsible for developing machine learning solutions and predictive analysis models primarily for our automotive clients in China.
 I typically write in R for statistical solutions and Python for image manipulation applications and deep neural network applications (with TensorFlow and Keras).

-Before working as a data scientist I worked in astrophysics, electrochemistry and geophysics building computational mathematical models of complex systems, often from scratch using the fundamental physical equations themselves.
+Before working as a data scientist I worked in astrophysics, electrochemistry and geophysics, building computational mathematical models of complex systems, often from scratch using the fundamental physical equations.
 This has been conducted in three countries, namely Australia, China and Spain.
-My most recent academic role was in the field of geophysics to further develop modelling software (named "underworld") written in

 Photo taken at a TEDx talk I gave in April 2015 in Beijing entitled "Chaos.
 Order.
 Beauty".